-The in-game hotkeys menu is registered with the overlay framework and can be enabled as a hotspot in the upper-left corner of the screen.
-You can bring up the menu by hovering the mouse cursor over the hotspot and can select a command to run from the list by clicking on it with the mouse or by using the keyboard to select a command with the arrow keys and hitting Enter.
+The in-game hotkeys menu is registered with the overlay framework and appears as a DFHack logo in the upper-left corner of the screen.
+You can bring up the menu by clicking on the logo or by hitting the global CtrlShiftc hotkey.
+You can select a command to run from the list by clicking on it with the mouse or by using the keyboard to select a command with the arrow keys and hitting Enter.